nagasudhirpulla/taming_python/blog/skills/keycloak_apache_reverse_proxy.md

 ## Apache configuration to run as a reverse proxy
 * Enable mod_proxy, mod_proxy_http, mod_ssl, mod_headers, mod_socache_shmcb modules in the httpd.conf file
-* Add a new line `Include conf/extra/kc_reverse_proxy.conf` in the httpd.conf file of the Apache server
+* Add a line `Include conf/extra/kc_reverse_proxy.conf` in the httpd.conf file of the Apache server
 * Create a file named `kc_reverse_proxy.conf` in the conf/extra folder of Apache server as shown below

 ```bash